-Piston engines, including the higher efficiency afforded by types of diesels, may also be suitable for certain classes of drones and UAVs where the flight range and/or endurance cannot be achieved with the use of batteries alone, e.g., by using hybrid propulsion systems.
-To this end, engineers must understand the principles of aircraft piston engine operation, including the effects of density altitude on their power output, as well as the associated propeller performance in the conditions of flight.
+Piston engines, including the higher efficiency afforded by types of diesel, may also be suitable for certain classes of drones and UAVs where the required flight range and/or endurance cannot be achieved using batteries alone, e.g., by using hybrid propulsion systems.
+One of the most common of such systems combines a gasoline (petrol) engine or a diesel engine with electric motors, which can be operated purely on diesel or electrical power but using both when needed.
+To this end, engineers must understand the basic principles of aircraft piston engine operation, including the effects of density altitude on their power output and specific fuel consumption, as well as the associated propeller performance (if one is used) under the conditions of flight.

-- Understand the basic principles of operation of a reciprocating piston engine, especially as it is used for aviation applications.
+- Understand the basic principles of operation of a reciprocating piston engine, mainly as it is used for aviation applications.

 - Appreciate the factors that affect the shaft power that can be developed from such an engine and know how to read an aircraft piston engine performance chart.

-- Understand the basic operational principles of a propeller, including the methods used to calculate thrust, the power required, and efficiency.
+- Understand the basic operational principles of a propeller, including the methods used to calculate its thrust, the power required, and its efficiency.

 - Know how to read and interpret a propeller performance chart.